-The reality being, unless you try, you may never get into the market – which could have potentially serious longer term consequences!
+However, unless you try, you may never get into the market – which potentially could have serious longer term consequences!

-Saving for a Home Deposit – work out what you can afford to borrow
+Saving for a Home Deposit – What Can Afford to Borrow?

 The starting point when saving for a home deposit, is to work out, based on your current income, what you can afford to borrow.

-This will determine the type of property you can afford to purchase and in what location.
+This will determine the type of property you can afford and in what location.

 You can use our free Borrowing Power Calculator to work this out!

 Unless you are exceptionally fortunate, it may be your initial purchase will be a stepping stone, to what you truly want further down the track!